curriculr/curriculr.github.io/_docs/configuration.md

       author: false
 {% endhighlight %}

 Every class has its own discussion forums.
 This is where you can specify what forums are created automatically for you when you create a new class.
-Under these forums, the `post_deletion_by` setting indictes who is able to delete an post (or a reply) if it has not been commented on before.
-In the above setting, both the admininstrator and instructor(faculty) are able to delete posts; the author isn't.
+Under these forums, the `post_deletion_by` setting indicates who is able to delete an post (or a reply) if it has not been commented on before.
+In the above setting, both the administrator and instructor(faculty) are able to delete posts; the author isn't.

 ### Instructor roles
 {% highlight yaml %}